rust-lang/book/src/ch12-05-working-with-environment-variables.md

 Here, we create a new variable `case_sensitive`.
 To set its value, we call the `env::var` function and pass it the name of the `CASE_INSENSITIVE` environment variable.
-The `env::var` method returns a `Result` that will be the successful `Ok` variant that contains the value of the environment variable if the environment variable is set.
+The `env::var` function returns a `Result` that will be the successful `Ok` variant that contains the value of the environment variable if the environment variable is set.
 It will return the `Err` variant if the environment variable is not set.